emmawalshdev/The-Book-bar/testing.md

 - If the username is not in use:
   - Confirm that a unique hashed password is generated.
   - Confirm that the username and hashed password are inserted as a new document to the users collection.
-  - Confirm redirect to login page.
+  - Confirm a redirect to the login page.

 **Manage genres page**

 - Design confirmation:
-    - Confirm that genre cards show both the title and materialise icon.
+    - Confirm that the genre cards show both the title and materialize icon.

 - Test access
-    - Confirm that navlink is not visable to non admin users
+    - Confirm that the Manage genres navlink is not visible to non-admin users.
-    - Confirm that navlnk is visable for 'admin' user
+    - Confirm that navlnk is visable for 'admin' user.
-    - Attempt to access the edit book page url while logged out.
+    - Attempt to access the edit book page URL while logged out.
 Confirm redirect to access denied page.

 - Test pathways
-    - Cllick on 'Add' genre button, confirm redirect to add genre page.
+    - Click on the Add genre button, confirm a redirect to the add genre page.
-    - Click on 'Edit' button on genre card, confirm redirect to that specific edit genre page.
+    - Click on the Edit button on a genre card, confirm a redirect to that specific edit genre page.

 **Add genre page**
 - Design confirmation
-    - Confirm that two fields are present (genre name and materialise icon)
+    - Confirm that two fields are present (genre name and materialize icon).

 - Test pathways
-    - Add data and click 'Save'
+    - Add data and click Save:
         - Confirm that a success flash message appears.
-        - Confirm redirect to 'manage genres' page.
+        - Confirm a redirect to 'manage genres' page.
-        - Confirm that the newly added genre is present as a genre card, showing both the title and name.
+        - Confirm that the newly added genre is present as a genre card, showing both the title and icon name.
-        - Confirm that the newly added genre is visable in the dropdown field in the 'add a book' page.
+        - Confirm that the newly added genre is visible in the dropdown field on the Add a book page.

-    - Click 'Cancel'
+    - Click Cancel:
-        - Confirm redirect to 'manage genres' page
+        - Confirm a redirect to the Manage genres page.

 **Edit genre page**
 - Design confirmation
-    - Confirm that two fields are present and pre-populated (genre name and materialise icon).
+    - Confirm that two fields are present and pre-populated (genre name and the materialize icon).

 - Test pathways
-    - Edit data and click 'Save'
+    - Edit data and click Save:
         - Confirm that a success flash message appears.
-        - Confirm redirect to 'manage genre' page.
+        - Confirm a redirect to the Manage genres page.
-        - Confirm that the data on each genre card is updated and is aligned with MongoDB data.
+        - Confirm that the data on each genre card is updated and aligned with the MongoDB data.

-    - Click 'Cancel'
+    - Click Cancel:
-        - Confirm redirect to 'manage genres' page
+        - Confirm a redirect to the Manage genres page.

-    - Click 'Delete'
+    - Click Delete:
-        - Click 'Yes'
+        - Click Yes:
             - Confirm that a success flash message appears.
             - Confirm redirect to 'manage genres' page
             - Confirm that the correct genre card has been removed and is aligned with MongoDB data.
-            - Confirm that genre name and icon have been removed from all other areas on the site (books cards on homepage, bookpage etc.)
+            - Confirm that genre name and icon have been removed from all other areas on the site (books cards on homepage, book page etc.).

 **Profile page**
 - Test access
-    - Attempt to access a users profile by url while logged out.
-Confirm redirect to access denied page.
+    - Attempt to access a users profile by URL while logged out.
+Confirm a redirect to access denied page.
-    - Attempt to access a different users profile by url while logged in.
-Confirm redirect to access denied page.
+    - Attempt to access a different users profile by URL while logged in.
+Confirm a redirect to access denied page.

 - Design confirmation
     - Welcome section:
         - Confirm that the correct username is displayed in the welcome message.
-        - Confirm that duration of membership figure is correct.
+        - Confirm that the duration of membership displayed is correct.

     - Profile card
-        - Confirm that the 'books added' count is correct.
+        - Confirm that the Books added count is correct.
-        - Confirm that the 'reviews added' count is correct.
+        - Confirm that the Reviews added count is correct.
-        - Hover over 'Search Books' link, confirm hover effect is applied.
+        - Hover over the Search books link, confirm that the hover effects are applied.
-        - Click on 'Search Books' link, Confirm redirect to homepage.
+        - Click on the Search books link, Confirm a redirect to home page.

     - Books added section
-        - If 'books added' count is zero:
+        - If the Books added count = zero:
             - Confirm that a placeholder image and text are present.
-            - Hover over the card link, confirm hover effect is applied.
+            - Hover over the card link, confirm that the hover effects are applied.

-        - If 'books added' count is greater than zero
+        - If the Books added count > zero:
             - Confirm that the most recent 4 books added are displayed.

     - Reviews added section
-        - If 'Reviews added' count is zero:
+        - If the Reviews added count = zero:
-            - Confirm that placeholder image and text are present
+            - Confirm that a placeholder image and text are present.
-            - Hover over the card link, confirm that hover effects are applied
+            - Hover over the card link, confirm thatthe hover effects are applied.

-        - If 'Reviews added' count is greater than zero
+        - If the Reviews added count > zero:
             - Confirm that the most recent 4 reviews added are displayed.

 **404 page**
 - Test pathway
     - Search using a false URL (eg https://the-book-bar.herokuapp.com/get_genres/crime).
-    - Confirm redirect to 404 page.
+    - Confirm a redirect to the 404 page.

 **Access denied page**
 - Test pathway
-    - Seach using a disallowed URL (eg https://the-book-bar.herokuapp.com//profile/emmaharte).
+    - Search using a disallowed URL (eg https://the-book-bar.herokuapp.com//profile/emmaharte).
-    - Confirm redirect to access denied page.
+    - Confirm a redirect to access denied page.

 #### Mobile and Tablet testing
-In order to test repsonsiveness on mobile and tablet devices, further manual testing was carried out.
+To test responsiveness on mobile and tablet devices, further manual testing was carried out.
 The following steps were carried out as part of this process.

 **Elements on all pages**

-- Navbar (max width approx. 950px)
+- Navbar (max-width approx. 950px)
-    - Confirm that menu collapses into a burger icon.
+    - Confirm that the menu collapses into a burger icon.
-    - Click burger icon, confirm that menu slides in from the right.
+    - Click on the burger icon, confirm that the menu slides in from the right.

 - Footer
-    - Confirm that the copyright and social media links sections stack on small sized devices.
+    - Confirm that the copyright and social media links sections stack on mobile devices.

 **Homepage**

 - Pagination
-    - Confirm that pagination works on mobile and tablet devices.
+    - Confirm that the pagination works on mobile and tablet devices.

-**Bookpage**
+**Book page**
 - Book section:
-    - Confirm that tooptip appears on click of book star icon
+    - Confirm that the tooltip appears when the star icon (book section) is clicked.

 **All pages**
 - Content:
-    - Confirm that the layout is optimised for mobile and tablet devices.
+    - Confirm that the layout is optimized for mobile and tablet devices.
     - Confirm that all modal pop-ups behave as expected.

 ### Browser Compatibility
-- [LamdaTest](https://www.lambdatest.com/) was used to test the website on the following browsers.
+- [LamdaTest](https://www.lambdatest.com/) was used to test browser compatibility.
-All CRUD operations were carried out on each browser.
+- All CRUD operations were carried out on each browser.
+- The following browsers were tested:
     - Google Chrome
     - Firefox
     - Microsoft Edge
     - Safari
     - Opera

--  No bugs were recoreded during the LamdaTest testing process.
+-  No bugs were recorded during the LamdaTest testing process.

 ### Responsiveness

 #### Chrome DevTools
 - The website's responsiveness was tested using [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) throughout development.
-This helped to ensure that responsiveness was optimised across a range of devices.
+- This helped to ensure that responsiveness was optimized across a range of devices.

-- The devices (and screen widths) tested with include:
+- The devices (and screen widths) tested include:
     - iPhone 5/SE (320px)
     - iPhone 6/7/8 (375px)
     - iPhone 6/7/8 Plus (414px)